 At any time during your sick leave, the University may require that you undergo an independent medical examination by a University-appointed doctor to determine if you are eligible for sick leave benefits.
 The University pays for the examination.

 To minimize the impact of your absence on your work sector, you should try at all times to schedule your medical appointments outside of work hours or at the beginning or end of the workday.
 You are entitled to a maximum of two (2) consecutives hours for each preventive or diagnostic appointment with a doctor, dentist or optometrist.
 If you require more time, this time counts as sick leave unless you make it up in work hours.

 Leave Management System

-When you return to work, you must enter your leave in the FAST leave management system (on-campus access only).
+When you return to work, you must enter your leave in the Workday leave management system.